w3c/wot/policies/invited-expert.md

 Consideration will be given to invitees during the weekly WoT Chairs call.
 The Chairs will discuss each potential invitee and typically decide whether to extend an invitation within 2 or 3 weeks.

-On completing the decision process, the Chairs will notify the potential invitee or sponsors in a timely manner.
+On completing the decision process, the Chairs will notify the potential invitee in a timely manner.

 If a preliminary invitation is extended, the invitee will be notified in writing and arrangements will be made to schedule the presentation to the group, preferebly at an upcoming WG/IG call.